to schedule a FREE consultation

 In April 2008, she moved to the Hill Country and worked as an Assistant DA (felony prosecutor) in Seguin, Texas for Guadalupe County until the end of the year.

 She became an avid runner after running the local turkey trot in 2010.
 Now, she regularly run races from 5Ks to full marathons.
-Since 2015 she has run over 26 marathons, including the Boston Marathon (2017 & 2020), the New York Marathon (2017) and the Chicago Marathon (2018).
+Since 2015 she has run over 30 marathons, including the Boston Marathon (2017, 2020, 2021, 2022), the New York Marathon (2017) and the Chicago Marathon (2018).
 She belongs to the local running club and continues to train and run in as many races as she can.
 She is currently training to run this year's Boston Marathon in April and Chicago Marathon in October.

 This Law Office is a Debt Relief Agency which helps people file for bankruptcy under federal laws.